Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/bug_details_2.png">

-4. The error is due to explicitly casting the list object by making serializable.
-Lets fix the bug.
+4. The error is because the session attribute accepts only serialized objects.
+This can be fixed by explicitly casting the list object to serializable.
+Lets fix this bug -

    Go to below path to edit the file in **VSTS** code tab:-